RadicalZephyr/radicalzephyr.github.io/content/posts/2015-08-01-using-datomic-pro-with-boot.md

 has lulled you into thinking of build description files as fundamentally not code.
 Even though a Leiningen project map is entirely made of Clojure data structures, my experiences have taught me that it isn't really code.
 But a Boot build file is.
-It's executing Clojure code on an epicly simple level.
+It's really just executing Clojure code.

 When I was first discovering how this worked for myself, I was working on an actual project, and the `build.boot` was significantly more